 Recovery rates.
-Recolonization of Patella vulgata on rocky shores is rapid as seen by the appearance of limpet spat 6 months after the Torrey Canyon oil spill reaching peak numbers 4-5 years after the spill.
-However, although recolonization was rapid, the alteration to the population structure (size and age class) persisted for about 15 years because of the complex cycles of dominance (see below) involving limpets, barnacles and algae (Hawkins & Southward, 1992, Lewis & Bowman, 1975).
+Recolonization of Patella vulgata on rocky shores is rapid as seen by the appearance of limpet spat six months after the Torrey Canyon oil spill reaching peak numbers 4-5 years after the spill.
+Similarly, following the creation of a new rocky shore in the Moray Firth, Patella vulgata was present in quadrats after 3 years (Terry & Sell, 1986).
+However, although recolonization was rapid on the oil-impacted shores, the alteration to the population structure (size and age class) persisted for about 15 years because of the complex cycles of dominance (see below) involving limpets, barnacles and algae (Hawkins & Southward, 1992; Lewis & Bowman, 1975).
 Hence the establishment of fucoids if Patella vulgata and other grazers were absent may lead to the longer-term exclusion of this species.

-On rocky shores, barnacles are often quick to colonize available gaps.
-Bennell (1981) observed that barnacles that were removed when the surface rock was scraped off in a barge accident at Amlwch, North Wales returned to preaccident levels within 3 years.
-Petraitis & Dudgeon (2005) also found that Semibalanus balanoides quickly recruited (present a year after and increasing in density) to experimentally cleared areas within the Gulf of Maine, that had previously been dominated by Ascophyllum nodosum However, barnacle densities were fairly low (on average 7.6% cover) and predation levels in smaller patches were high (Petraitis et al., 2003).
+On rocky shores, barnacles are often quick to colonize available gaps, although a range of factors, as outlined above, will influence whether there is a successful episode of recruitment in a year to re-populate a shore following impacts.
+Bennell (1981) observed that barnacles that were removed when the surface rock was scraped off in a barge accident at Amlwch, North Wales returned to pre-accident levels within 3 years.
+Petraitis & Dudgeon (2005) also found that Semibalanus balanoides quickly recruited (present a year after and increasing in density) to experimentally cleared areas within the Gulf of Maine, that had previously been dominated by Ascophyllum nodosum However, barnacle densities were fairly low (on average 7.6 % cover) as predation levels in smaller patches were high and heat stress in large areas may have killed a number of individuals (Petraitis et al., 2003).
+Following the creation of a new shore in the Moray Firth, Semibalanus balanoides did not recruit in large numbers until 4 years after shore creation (Terry & Sell, 1986).